ibee-solutions/wp-container/README.md

 ## Usage

 ### Setup
-Edit content of the .env file with the desired credentials, ports and other settings.
+Edit the bin/install.sh file and set the correct url (IP address) for wordpress.
+Then, edit content of the .env file with the desired credentials, ports and other settings.

 ### Install
 ```